JoaoVictorCRP/memory-game-js/README.md

-#Memory Game for JS and CSS practicing
+# Memory Game for JS and CSS practicing

-Fruit memory game made with Vanilla JavaScript.
+A delicious fruit game, made with Vanilla JavaScript. 🍎